Dr. Royce and Waterfall

 1. Program Design Comes First

 Well, I think he may have been mostly right.
 But I would rather say that ‘solution design’ comes first.
 Meaning that we must truly try to understand the customer’s real problem (not what he says it is) and try to design a full solution to that problem.
 Not just, for example, software, but the full solution.
-Assuming the product is software, we better understand where our product plays in the fuller solution.
+Assuming the product is (mainly) software, we better understand where our product plays in the fuller solution.

 Scrum does not address this issue directly.
-Implicitly Scrum is saying, “it is hard to know whether your product will be good, so, build incrementally and try to enhance your feedback, to prove to yourself that the product will promote the solution.”
+Implicitly Scrum is saying, “it is hard to know whether your product will be good, so, build incrementally and try to enhance your feedback, to prove to yourself that the product will suport the solution.”

 I have also seen Scrum teams get into analysis paralysis, where they are thinking too much up-front.
 In my experience, it is well worth the team’s time to discuss continually, “well, how much should we think up-front about this piece?”
 They will get better at making intuitive judgments about this, that are appropriate, for their specific work.

 2. Document the Design

 Agile and Scrum do not have Dr. Royce’s level of confidence in documentation.

 Agile and Scrum see, or assume a greater urgency to meet ‘time to market’ demands.
 Typically a high focus on documentation leads to long analysis paralysis periods.